afrank84/DevOpsDoks/devops-doks/content/docs/responsibilities/Overview.md

 ### **4. Collaboration and Communication**
-- Facilitate better communication between developers, QA teams, and operations.
+- Facilitate better communication between developers, managment, and product teams.
 - Advocate for a DevOps culture that emphasizes shared responsibility and continuous improvement.
 - Support cross-functional teams in understanding production environments and infrastructure.